awsdocs/aws-systems-manager-user-guide/doc_source/distributor-working-with-packages-create.md

 **To upload the package and manifest to Amazon S3**

 1. Copy or move all \.zip archive files that you specified in the manifest to a folder or directory\.
-Do not zip the folder or directory you move your \.zip archive files and manifest file to\.
+Don't zip the folder or directory you move your \.zip archive files and manifest file to\.

 1. Create a bucket or choose an existing bucket\.
 For more information, see [Create a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/CreatingABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
 For more information about how to run an AWS CLI command to create a bucket, see [https://docs.aws.amazon.com/cli/latest/reference/s3/mb.html](https://docs.aws.amazon.com/cli/latest/reference/s3/mb.html) in the *AWS CLI Command Reference*\.

 1. Upload the folder to the bucket\.
 For more information, see [Add an Object to a Bucket](https://docs.aws.amazon.com/AmazonS3/latest/gsg/PuttingAnObjectInABucket.html) in the *Amazon Simple Storage Service Getting Started Guide*\.
-If you plan to paste your JSON manifest into the AWS Systems Manager console, do not upload the manifest\.
+If you plan to paste your JSON manifest into the AWS Systems Manager console, don't upload the manifest\.
 For more information about how to run an AWS CLI command to upload files to a bucket, see [https://docs.aws.amazon.com/cli/latest/reference/s3/mv.html](https://docs.aws.amazon.com/cli/latest/reference/s3/mv.html) in the *AWS CLI Command Reference*\.

 1. On the bucket's home page, choose the folder that you uploaded\.
 If you uploaded your files to a subfolder in a bucket, be sure to note the subfolder \(also known as a *prefix*\)\.
 You need the prefix to add your package to Distributor\.

 ### Step 4: Add a package to Distributor<a name="distributor-working-with-packages-add"></a>

 You can use the AWS Systems Manager console, AWS command line tools \(AWS CLI and AWS Tools for PowerShell\), or AWS SDKs to add a new package to Distributor\.
-When you add a package, you are adding a new [SSM document](sysman-ssm-docs.md)\.
+When you add a package, you're adding a new [SSM document](sysman-ssm-docs.md)\.
 The document lets you deploy the package to managed instances\.

 **Topics**
 + [Adding a package \(console\)](#create-pkg-console)